leon-seidel/isaac_ros_object_detection/README.md

 <div align="center"><img alt="segmentation image" src="./isaac_ros_yolo11_seg/example/segmentation_example.png" width="400px"/></div>

 ## Overview
 While object detection with both YOLO11 and YOLOv8 is possible with the ISAAC ROS YOLOv8 node, instance segmentation is not supported.
 This repo adds a node and lauch files to run YOLO11 and YOLOv8 instance segmentation models with ISAAC ROS.
 The segmentation masks are visualized with an additional ROS2 `Image` message.
 Additionally the lowest point in every mask is computed as well and published within the `Detection2DArray` message.
+All changes in this fork are done in the added [isaac_ros_yolo11_seg](./isaac_ros_yolo11_seg) package, the original [isaac_ros_yolov8](./isaac_ros_yolov8) package can additionally be built to run object detection with both YOLOv8 and YOLO11.

 ## Installation
 You can follow the [Developer Environment Setup](https://nvidia-isaac-ros.github.io/getting_started/dev_env_setup.html) to get started with ISAAC ROS.